-Set up in 2005, the EU Emissions Trading System (EU ETS) is the world’s first and biggest international emissions trading system, accounting for over three-quarters of international carbon trading.
-The EU ETS is a cornerstone of the EU’s policy to combat climate change and its key tool for cost effective reduction in greenhouse gas (GHG) emissions.
+Set up in 2005, the EU Emissions Trading System (EU ETS) is the world’s first and largest international emissions trading system, accounting for over three-quarters of international carbon trading, and around 45% of total EU greenhouse gas emissions regulated under the scheme.
+The EU ETS is a cornerstone of the EU’s policy to combat climate change and is its key tool for cost effective reduction in greenhouse gas (GHG) emissions.

 The EU ETS works on the ‘cap and trade’ principle whereby a cap is set on the total amount of certain greenhouse gases that can be emitted by installations covered by the system.
 The cap is reduced over time driving down emissions.
 Within the cap, companies receive or buy emission allowances which they can trade with other participants as necessary.
 There is also the opportunity to purchase a limited number of international credits from other emission-saving projects around the world.
-By limiting the total number of credits, the value is retained and GHG emissions are driven down due to lack of availability.
+By limiting the total number of allowances and credits, the value is retained and GHG emissions are driven down as availability of emissions allowances is reduced over time.

 The system covers the following sectors and gases with the focus on emissions that can be measured, reported and verified with a high level of accuracy:

 - Carbon dioxide (CO2) from power and heat generation

 - Energy-intensive industry sectors including oil refineries, steel works and production of iron, aluminium, metals, cement, lime, glass, ceramics, pulp, paper, cardboard, acids and bulk organic chemicals